All Episodes

 I want to quote my late mentor, Dr. Wayne Dyer.

-He said, When you change the way you look at things, the things you look at change.
+He said, when you change the way you look at things, the things you look at change.

-Doesn't that feel everyone's like, mm-hmm.
+Doesn't that feel, everyone's like, mm-hmm, yes.

 Yes.

-But now you got some homework to do.
+Now you got some homework to do.

 Let me see all your dreams.

-So, you want a successful relationship.
+You want a successful relationship.

 Okay, so everybody, you guys have a notebook.